demystifyfp/FsConfig/.github/ISSUE_TEMPLATE.md

-## Description
+### Description

-Please insert a description of your problem or question.
+Please provide a succinct description of your issue.

-## Error messages, screenshots

-Please add any error logs or screenshots if available.

-## Failing test, failing GitHub repo, or reproduction steps

-Please add either a failing test, a GitHub repo of the problem or detailed reproduction steps.
+### Repro steps

+Please provide the steps required to reproduce the problem

+1. Step A

+2. Step B

-## Expected Behavior
+### Expected behavior

-Please define what you would expect the behavior to be like.
+Please provide a description of the behavior you expect.

+### Actual behavior

+Please provide a description of the actual behavior you observe.

-## Known workarounds
+### Known workarounds

 Please provide a description of any known workarounds.

-## Other information
+### Related information

-* Operating System:
+* Operating system
-    - [ ] windows [insert version here]
-    - [ ] macOs [insert version]
-    - [ ] linux [insert flavor/version here]
-* Platform
+* Branch
-    - [ ] dotnet core
-    - [ ] dotnet full
-    - [ ] mono
-* Branch or release version:
+* .NET Runtime, CoreCLR or Mono Version
+* Performance information, links to performance testing scripts